Skin Cancer Screening

 To find out about free skin cancer screenings that may be offered in your area, visit the American Academy of Dermatology.

-The University of Arizona Cancer Center and the Skin Cancer Institute occasionally offer free skin cancer screenings as part of community events sponsored by the Skin Cancer Institute: Living in Harmony and Melanoma Walk.
+The University of Arizona Cancer Center and the Skin Cancer Institute occasionally offer free skin cancer screenings as part of community events sponsored by the Skin Cancer Institute.
+Our next free screening will be during Melanoma Walk 2016.

 Contact Denise Spartonos for more information.